PyTorch Gaudi Theory of Operations

 Eager Mode¶

 During Eager mode execution, the framework executes one op at a time from Python.
-The Intel Gaudi PyTorch bridge registers these ops for Gaudi device and drives the execution on Gaudi.
-For any op that is not supported by the Gaudi device, the Intel Gaudi PyTorch bridge falls back to CPU to execute the op and continue execution on the device for further supported ops thereafter.
+The Intel Gaudi PyTorch bridge registers these ops for Gaudi device and drives the execution.
+It falls back to the CPU for any op that is not supported on the Gaudi device, then resumes the execution on Gaudi for supported ops.

 Note